-Michael Bennett (U.S. Senator for Colorado)
+Michael Bennet (U.S. Senator for Colorado)

-Michael Bennett made an impact in the most recent democratic debate with his strong stance on Latin America.
-Bennett has stated that if he is elected, he will work toward fixing the current humanitarian crisis at the border by working directly with Latin American leaders as well as putting pressure on U.S. officials to do more to address the crisis at the border in a humane way.
+Michael Bennet made an impact in the most recent democratic debate with his strong stance on Latin America.
+Bennet has stated that if he is elected, he will work toward fixing the current humanitarian crisis at the border by working directly with Latin American leaders as well as putting pressure on U.S. officials to do more to address the crisis at the border in a humane way.
 He believes that by reaching out to various leaders in Central America, he will be able to come up with solutions toward various problems within the countries themselves, to address the problem at the root rather than focusing solely on the border itself.

 Joe Biden (former U.S. Vice President)